mo-jan/zurich-ped-flows-and-covid/README.md

 We assume Hardbrücke's northeastern exit is a suitable "barometer" for Zürich's level of party activities.
 We also assume death figures are the most reliable indicators for Covid-19 (though with 3-4 week delay).

-Simple static plot:
+Here is a very simple static plot.

 ![Graph](/plots/zh_covid19_mobility_static.png)

-Interactive html graph available for download <a id="raw-url" href="https://github.com/mo-jan/traffic-flows/blob/master/plots/zh_covid19_mobility.html">here</a>.
+Download an interactive html graph <a id="raw-url" href="https://github.com/mo-jan/traffic-flows/blob/master/plots/zh_covid19_mobility.html">here</a>.